Joe-Hu-Chat/C-basics/04_cpp_notes.md

 ## auto

-Tells the compiler to **deduce** the type of the object so that you don't have to type it explicitly.
+Tells the compiler to **deduce** the type of the object so that you don't have to type it explicitly. `auto` is a placeholder, instead of declaration of a variable.

+`auto` defined variables always need an initializer.

+### auto&
+The `auto` keyword deduces a variable’s type from its initializer, but by default it **drops top-level `const` and reference qualifiers** during deduction.
+This means that if a function returns a reference, `auto` without `&` will deduce a value type and create a **copy** instead of binding to the original object.

+`auto` is powerful for type deduction, but explicitly adding `&` or `const&` is **essential** when you want to preserve **reference semantics** and avoid unintended copies.

+Best practices:

+Use `auto&` when you want to bind to an existing object and avoid copies.

+Use `const auto&` when you want to bind to a read-only reference.

+Use plain `auto` when you want a copy or are working with small, cheap-to-copy types.

+### auto*

+The `auto*` enforces "initializer must be a pointer".
+I tells the compiler "a raw pointer" is expected.

 ### auto -> trailing return type